Yasssiiin/matlab-artemis-explorer/README.md

 This project promotes scientific literacy by making space exploration:

 * Easier to understand
 * More engaging
 * Accessible to non-experts

 ---

 ## 8. Future Improvements

-* Natural language processing for advanced queries
+* Natural language processing for advanced interaction
 * Expansion beyond Artemis missions
 * Web-based interface
 * Real-time data integration via APIs

 ---

 ## 9. Contributors

 * Yassin Elhadidi
 * Delaney Fagerstrom

 ---

 ## 10. License

 This project is for educational purposes.
 NASA data and media are used in accordance with public usage guidelines.

 ---

 ## 11. Academic Acknowledgment

 This project was developed as a final project for the *Introduction to Computer Science: Scientific Programming* course (CSCI 1060) at Saint Louis University.

-All work presented here was created as part of course requirements and reflects the application of programming concepts learned throughout the class.
+All work presented here reflects the application of programming concepts learned throughout the course.